MAAP-Project/gedi-subsetter/docs/MAAP_USAGE.md

   _New in version 0.6.0_

 - `scalene_args` (_optional_): Arguments to pass to [Scalene] for performance profiling.
-If you do not want to profile performance of the algorithm, do not specify a value for this input.
+Normal usage should leave this argument blank.

+  Fill this in if you want to collect performance metrics (i.e.  CPU and RAM usage).
+The recommended value for this input is `--reduced-profile` (see below for more advanced usage).
+When used, you will find `profile.html` in your algorithm output folder.

-  Otherwise, when this input is supplied, the algorithm will be run via the `scalene` command, and the value of this input will be passed as arguments to the command.
+  When this input is supplied, the algorithm will be run via the `scalene` command, and the value of this input will be passed as arguments to the command.
 For a list of the available command-line options, see
   <https://github.com/plasma-umass/scalene?tab=readme-ov-file#scalene>.

-  For first-time users of `scalene`, the recommended value for this input is `--reduced-profile`.
-Note that since no browser is available in DPS, when any value is supplied for this input, the `--no-browser` option will be included to prevent Scalene from attempting to open a browser.
-However, the `--web` option will also be included, which will produce HTML output to a file named `profile.html`.
-The profiling output file will appear in the same directory as the algorithm output file.

-  Starting with `--reduced-profile` produces a relatively brief report that may aid in more quickly identifying hotspots than a fully profile would.
+  Starting with `--reduced-profile` produces a relatively brief report that may aid in more quickly identifying hotspots than a full profile would.
 However, to produce a full profile where you want to use all of Scalene's default values, you must supply _some_ value for this input, so the simplest valid Scalene option is `--on`.
 Otherwise, as mentioned above, when no value is supplied for this input, Scalene will not be used at all.

+  > **Note:** that since no browser is available in DPS, when any value is
+  > supplied for this input, the `--no-browser` option will be included to
+  > prevent Scalene from attempting to open a browser.
+However, the `--web`
+  > option will also be included, which will produce HTML output to a file named
+  > `profile.html`.

   _New in version 0.7.0_